-Arachidonic Acid Metabolism, Thrombosis,
+Arachidonic Acid Metabolism, Thrombosis, and Stroke

 Gundu HR Rao*

 Laboratory Medicine and Pathology, Lillehei Heart Institute, University of Minnesota, USA

 *Corresponding author: Gundu HR Rao, Emeritus Professor, Laboratory Medicine and Pathology, Director, Thrombosis Research, Lillehei Heart Institute, University of Minnesota, USA, Email: firstname.lastname@example.org

 How to cite this article: Gundu H R. Arachidonic Acid Metabolism, Thrombosis, and Stroke.
 J Cardiol & Cardiovasc Ther.
 2018; 11(1): 555803.
 DOI: 10.19080/JOCCT.2018.11.555803

 Platelet hyper function resulting in the initiation of a thrombotic state of the circulating blood promotes the development of acute vascular events such as heart attacks and stroke [1-6].
 Platelets circulating in blood interact with a variety of soluble agonists, such as Adenosine diphosphate (ADP), Epinephrine, many insoluble cell matrix components, including fibronectin, collagen, laminin and biomaterials used for the construction of medical devices and implants.
 The platelets play a critical role in the recognition of vessel-wall injury, formation of effective hemostatic plugs, retraction of clots and wound healing.
 When hyperactive, they can initiate events leading to many clinical complications associated with acute cardiovascular and cerebrovascular events.
 In this overview, we will describe platelet activation mechanisms, role of arachidonic acid metabolites in activation and inactivation mechanisms, and discuss aspirin resistance and its clinical significance.